warm-milk-foam/forensics-notes/Chapter2.md

 `sudo apt update`
 `sudo apt install binwalk` -> Install binwalk

 These three tools are very important to having a high level analysis of whatever file you are inspecting

+also today I figured out that computer names don't actually pose a privacy risk